valist-io/valist-docs/publishing/publishing-web-apps.md

 * The `private-key` of the address that has access to this Valist Project.
 * The Valist `account` name.
 * The Valist `project` name.
 * The Valist `release` name.
-This works the same way as the `account` and `project` names -- it is an immu le tag that represents the version of the release, and is accessible at the `account/project/release` path once published.
+This works the same way as the `account` and `project` names -- it is an immule tag that represents the version of the release, and is accessible at the `account/project/release` path once published.
 * The `path` of the folder you wish to publish.
 In this example, it's the static Next.js output folder.

 #### Live Example